AKeeganDev/stonks/README.md

 ## Inspiration & Acknowledgments

 The inspiration for this project came from my course curriculum at Microverse.
-The study of JavaScript, React, Webpack usage, Axios, and API usage made this a perfect project for practice.
+The design came from Creative Commons.
+Link to their license [HERE](https://creativecommons.org/licenses/by-nc/4.0/legalcode) The study of JavaScript, React, Webpack usage, Axios, and API usage made this a perfect project for practice.

 ## 📝 License